Find a CGU dissertation that isn't fulltext in Dissertations & Theses

 I know the author or title

-Search Blais just as you would for a book, by author or title.
+Search Library Search just as you would for a book, by author or title.
 There will usually be two copies, one that you can check out, and one in Special Collections archives that must be used in the Special Collections Reading Room.
 Check the Special Collections hours first, if you need to read their copy

 I don't know the title